xpack/web-jekyll/_posts/releases/windows-build-tools/2022-03-05-windows-build-tools-v4-3-0-1-released.md

 ### 32-bit support

-Support for 32-bit Intel Windows was dropped in 2022.
+Support for 32-bit x86 Windows was dropped in 2022.

 ## Download analytics